nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-"Communication Skills' equips technical professionals with the ability to effectively present complex information, fostering clarity and understanding across teams."
-(124 characters)
+"Communication Skills in a technical context focus on effectively conveying complex ideas through structured presentations, ensuring clarity and engagement with technical audiences."

+This brief description unifies the 'Presentation Techniques' subcategory by highlighting its role in technical communication.
+It provides value to users by emphasizing the importance of clear and engaging delivery in technical contexts.

+(120 characters)
 *Subcategories: Presentation Techniques*
 *Items: 1*